HaQadosch/serender/README.md

 ### Cookies

 Serender handles cookies very well!
-You're authenticated users will see the content they must see even if they disable JavaScript completely.
+Your authenticated users will see the content they must see even if they disable JavaScript completely.

 That's it!
 You can now focus on building you client-side app without being worried about any SEO issues, or clients with no JS!